yuriohz/gatsby-starter-foundation/src/content/posts/2020-05-13-desk-for-minimalists.md

 ---
 template: blog-post
-title: Desk for minimalists
+title: Hossam Salem
-slug: /minimalists-desk
+slug: /Hossam-salem
 date: 2020-05-13 12:46
-description: sdasd
+description: This is Hossam Salem
-featuredImage: /assets/bench-accounting-nvzvopqw0gc-unsplash.jpg
+featuredImage: /assets/untitled-3.jpg
 ---
 Uh, is the puppy mechanical in any way?
 Maybe I love you so much I love you no matter who you are pretending to be.
 If rubbin' frozen dirt in your crotch is wrong, hey I don't wanna be right.
 I found what I need.
 And it's not friends, it's things.